-Musicians who are chosen for the conscript band are put into groups of around 20 people so as to form a rifle drill team.
+Band and string musicians and sound and media people who are chosen for the conscript band are put into groups of around 20 people to form a rifle drill team.
 Members of this troop must have a good sense of rhythm, be of proportional build physically and have a particularly commendable attitude towards military training, which demands persistence.
 The group performs as a part of a figure marching programme or and as its own unit.